By: Dr. Gary Bellman on July 15, 2019

 , Dr. Gary C Bellman

-offers the highest level of care to a majority of his patients.
+offering the highest level of care to a majority of his patients.
 This vasectomy surgery is carried out as an in-office procedure and has the least pain and side effects, fewer complications and faster recovery time

 than other techniques available.